 Some frameworks have also provided good framework-specific solutions for data loading.
 On the contrary, DataFlow is framework-agnostic: you can use it in any Python environment.
 In addition to this benefit, there are other reasons you might prefer DataFlow over the alternatives:

-tf.data or other TF operations¶
+tf.data and other graph operations¶

 The huge disadvantage of loading data in a computation graph is obvious: it’s extremely inflexible.